 When to Call a Mosquito Control Professional

 The good news is that you don’t have to keep slapping yourself and scratching your ankles all summer long.
-There are many products available to keep mosquitoes away from your backyard party.
-They might show up uninvited, but at least you can quickly show them the door.
+Many products are available to keep mosquitoes away from your backyard party, but if there’s an infestation, don’t hesitate to call a pest control pro.

 LawnStarter writer Alison Hoover contributed to this article.